alo-igi/threema-chat-archive2html/README.md

 # Threema Chat HTML Converter

+Convert Threema’s plain-text chat exports into interactive HTML — with precompiled versions for Windows, macOS, and Linux.

+---

 ### 🗂️ Read your Threema chat archives easily

 When you archive a single Threema chat, it's saved as a **password-protected ZIP file**.